Middle Eastern Food is one of my favorite cuisines and a while back I took a tour of middle eastern food restaurants in Los Angeles.

 818-985-5701

-After so much great food, we were ready to try some wine.
-So we stopped at a liquor store called Mission Wine and Spirits. (available at several locations) It has a selection of wines from Lebanon and Arak, an anise-flavored liquor similar to Greek Ouzo.
+Mission Wine and Spirits (available at several locations) has a selection of wines from Lebanon.
+Arak is an anise-flavored liquor similar to Greek Ouzo.

 We tried a Ksara Cabernet and some Arak, which is 54% alcohol.
 It’s a traditional liquor in Lebanon and is also popular in Iraq, Syria, and Palestine.
 When it’s mixed with a little water and an ice cube, the liquor turns milky white.

 The store also has an unusual and large collection of liquor including some that are exotic and expensive.
 They had a Remy Martin Louis on display selling for $6999.
-Mission Wine and Spirits is a fun place to visit.
+It’s a fun place to visit.

 Mission Wine and Spirits